App-vNext/Polly/src/Polly.Core/README.md

 - Asynchronous void methods.
 - Asynchronous methods with result.

-For example, synchronous `Execute` method is implemented as:
+For example, the synchronous `Execute` method is implemented as:

 ``` csharp
 public void Execute(Action execute)